Pentagon conducts 1st test of previously banned missile

 Defense Secretary Mark Esper said this month that he hopes the Pentagon can develop and deploy INF-range missiles “sooner rather than later,” but no specific timeline has been announced.

-He also disputed the notion that abandoning the INF treaty will spark an arms race.
+He disputed the notion that abandoning the INF treaty will spark an arms race.

 “I don’t see an arms race happening here,” he told reporters on the day Washington and Moscow withdrew from the treaty.
 “Russia has been racing, if anybody, to develop these systems in violation of the treaty, not us.”